Student Conduct Office

 • Personal Responsibility

-The Code is an important document that students must review and accept responsibility for prior to registration for classes.
+The Code is an important document that students must review and agree to abide by prior to registration for classes.

 Student Code of Conduct (PDF | 293 KB)

-The Queen's University Policy on Sexual Violence Involving Students, also known as the "Sexual Violence Policy", is the policy that describes how incidents of sexual violence are handled at the University.
+The Queen's University Policy on Sexual Misconduct and Sexual Violence Involving Students, also known as the "Sexual Violence Policy", is the policy that describes how incidents of sexual violence are handled at the University.
 The Sexual Violence Policy can be found in the University-Wide Policy Library.

 For more information on sexual violence, visit the Sexual Violence Prevention and Response website.

-Queen's University Policy on Sexual Violence Involving Students
+Queen's University Policy on Sexual Misconduct and Sexual Violence Involving Students

 The procedures for administering the Student Code of Conduct are outlined in a policy document called Procedures Under the Queen’s University Student Code of Conduct.
 This guides the entire process from complaint intake to resolution and appeals.